Memeplexx/olik/readme.md

 ## Crystal-clear state-management

-Olik allows you to grok your state updates without ever leaving your component code.
+Olik allows you to comprehensively grok your state updates without ever leaving your component code.
 Its fluent typesafe API maximizes **transparency**, **consistency**, and **debugability** while simultaneously **auto-generating your action types** for you.

 ---